natlas/natlas/nweb-server/README.md

 Installing Elasticsearch
 ------------------------

-NWeb now default to using elasticsearch for the backend.
-Download the latest here:
+NWeb now defaults to using elasticsearch for the backend.
+The installation of elasticsearch isn't something I wanted to try to automate, so download the latest here and then follow the instructions below:

 https://www.elastic.co/downloads/elasticsearch